Chocobozzz/OpenVPN-Admin/README.md

         # sudo ./install.sh /var/www www-data www-data

   * Setup the web server (Apache, NGinx...) to serve the web application.
-  * Create the admin of the web application by visiting `http://your-installation/index.php?installation`
+  * Create the admin of the web application by visiting `http://your_hostname_or_ip/index.php?installation`

 ## Usage

-  * Start OpenVPN on the server (for example `systemctl start openvpn@server`)
   * Connect to the web application as an admin
   * Create an user
   * User get the configurations files via the web application (and put them in */etc/openvpn*)